LittleYUYU/LittleYUYU.github.io/_pages/about.md

 </ul>

 :star2: During July 7-11, 2025, we (w/ <a href="https://drjennifersuh.onmason.com/">Dr. Jennifer Suh</a>) organized the first Math EdVenture Summer Camp at GMU, the Fairfax campus, as our commitment to the <a href="https://ziyu-yao-nlp-lab.github.io/MathVC-NSF.github.io/">NSF RITEL project</a>.
+We hosted a total of 40 middle-school kids across multiple school districts in Northern Virginia.
 Check out our activities <a href="https://sites.google.com/view/mathedventure/home">here</a>!

 :star2: We are organizing a <a href="https://xllm-reasoning-planning-workshop.github.io/">The First Workshop on the Application of LLM Explainability to Reasoning and Planning</a> at <a href="https://colmweb.org/">COLM 2025</a>!
 Submit your excellent work to our worshop!

-:star2: We will be giving a <a href="https://ziyu-yao-nlp-lab.github.io/ICML25-MI-Tutorial.github.io/">Tutorial on Mechanistic Interpretability for Language Models</a> at <a href="https://icml.cc/">ICML 2025</a>!
-Stay tuned for our schedule and materials.
+:star2: We gave a <a href="https://ziyu-yao-nlp-lab.github.io/ICML25-MI-Tutorial.github.io/">Tutorial on Mechanistic Interpretability for Language Models</a> at <a href="https://icml.cc/">ICML 2025</a>!
+Our slides are now available.

 :star2: Excited to release Version 2 of our <a href="https://arxiv.org/pdf/2407.02646">task-centric survey on Mechanistic Interpretability</a>, in collaboration with Salesforce Research, Purdue University, and George Washington University.
 Also check out our <a href="https://arxiv.org/pdf/2503.05613">survey on Sparse Autoencoder (SAE)</a> in collaboration with NJIT and University of Georgia.